xyflow/xyflow/README.md

 - `markerEndId`: custom marker end url - if this is used `arrowHeadType` gets ignored
 - `isHidden`: if `true`, the edge will not be rendered
 - `data`: {} you can use this to pass data to your custom edges.
+- `removable`: boolean - if option is not set, the edge is removable (overwrites general `elementsRemovable` option)

 You can find an example with different edges in the [edges example](https://reactflow.dev/examples/edges).